Five Consumer Trends to Watch in 2019

 It’s easy to look at the state of retail and see it as a push-and-pull between e-commerce and physical stores.
 In reality, technology is lending a helping hand to brick-and-mortar sales.
 While 86% of US retail sales still take place in physical stores, 53% of all purchasing decisions are now “digitally influenced.”

 What’s more, Forrester reports that by the year 2022 the internet will have an even bigger impact on the customer purchase journey, influencing more than 40% of in-store sales.
-With mobile devices and location technology, brands can identify and engage shoppers when it matters most and see positive changes to their in-store revenue.
+With mobile devices and location technology combined with brand analytics, brands can identify and engage shoppers when it matters most and see positive changes to their in-store revenue.

 2) People want frictionless shopping experiences